What Is Withholding Tax?

-- Interest income of the non-residents, dividends from domestic companies, and compensation for services, rent receipts, royalties, and annuities are certain kinds of payments that are subject to withholding taxes on the non-residents of the country deducting the retention taxes.
+- Interest income of the non-residents, dividend withholding tax from domestic companies, and compensation for services, rent receipts, royalties, and annuities are certain kinds of payments that are subject to withholding taxes on the non-residents of the country deducting the retention taxes.

 #2 – Wages Withholding tax

-- Wages withholding taxes are the graduated tax rates and hence higher wages will be liable for higher withholding taxes while the lower retention tax will be liable for lower withholding tax and hence there is fair treatment of every class of employees.
+- Wages withholding taxes are the graduated tax rates, and hence higher wages will be liable for higher withholding taxes.
+In contrast, the lower retention tax will be responsible for lower withholding tax, and therefore there is fair treatment of every class of employees.

-- It is being deducted by the employers on the salary and wages of the employee.
+- The employers are deducting it on the salary and wages of the employee.